sweattep/modern_quotes/README.md

 >anything lost can be found again, except for time wasted (Samuel L Jackson in Fresh)

 >could a man enjoy being awakened at 6:30 a.m. by an alarm clock

+>those who commit the murders write the reports

+>when an old man dies, a library burns to the ground